 In 45 minutes of consuming soda or aerated drinks, your body increases production of the pleasure neurotransmitter dopamine.

-In the final 60 minutes, soda’s phosphoric acid binds with calcium, magnesium and zinc in your lower intestine to give boost to the metabolism.
+In the final 60 minutes, soda’s phosphoric acid binds with calcium, magnesium, and zinc in your lower intestine to give a boost to the metabolism.
 High doses of sugar intensify this and the artificial sweeteners make you urinate calcium out.

 After the first hour, caffeine’s diuretic effect will give you an urge to pee.
 When you urinate, you will pass on the bonded calcium, magnesium and zinc that were supposed to strengthen your bones.

 Image Source: Getty